Best Black Friday deals 2019 - Amazon, Argos, John Lewis, and Currys live offers

 The Apple Airpods were £129.99 but sold out, which isn’t surprising when you compare the price to the Apple Store’s price of £159.99 – that’s a 19% saving so keep an eye out, it may re-stock.

 You can also get the Hive Thermostat (with professional installation) with a 3rd Gen Echo Dot for £159.98, that’s a £25 saving compared to if you bought them separately.
 There’s also the Fire TV Stick 4K down to £29.99 from £49.99 and the Echo Show 5 for £49.99 – saving £30.
-Or the Ring Doorbell with Echo Dot for £89 – that’s £34.99 less than buying separately (essentially you get the Echo Dot free).
+Or the Ring Doorbell with Echo Dot for £111.

 If you’re wondering what to hold out for, there’s the Amazon Echo Dot.
 Last year, there were discounts on a lot of Amazon’s own products like the Echo range with more than £30 off the Echo (2nd Gen) and £10 off the Echo Dot (3rd Gen) and the Echo Plus.
 The newer products probably won’t be discounted but if you’re happy to get the older gens then it’s worth a Black Friday deal.